landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 end
 {% endhighlight %}

-In the above example, include a new private function `special_validate_unique_name` in the changeset and pass the changeset into it.
-Inside the function get the name from the changeset and see if the name is "Michael Jordan."
-If the name is "Michael Jordan", then we do nothing and pass the changeset through.
-If the name is not "Michael Jordan", we take the changeset and add a unique constraint to it for the name.
+In the above example, we include a new private function `special_validate_unique_name` in the changeset and pass the changeset into it.
+Inside the function, we get the name from the changeset and see if the name is `Michael Jordan`.
+If the name is `Michael Jordan`, then we do nothing and pass the changeset through.
+If the name is not `Michael Jordan`, we take the changeset and add a unique constraint to it for the name.

 {% highlight elixir %}